Should I use a tax refund company?

 Data protection: possible concerns

-You may be asked to sign a form 64-8 authority, or give some other form of authority (such as a refund deed of assignment).
-The 64-8 gives HMRC the authority to correspond with the tax refund organisation about your tax affairs.
-A refund deed of assignment means that your refund will be paid to the tax refund organisation in the first instance, so they can take their fee (more on this below).
+You may be asked to sign a form 64-8 - authorising your agent (or wording to that effect in an application pack), or give some other form of authority, such as a signed nomination or a deed or letter of assignment – more on this below.
+The form 64-8 gives HMRC the authority to correspond with the tax refund organisation about your tax affairs.
+A nomination or deed or letter of assignment means that your refund will be paid to the tax refund organisation in the first instance, so they can take their fee.

 Receiving your refund

 Tax refund organisations normally request authority to receive the repayment on your behalf – see deeds of assignment section below.
 They will then deduct their fee and pass the balance to you.
 This creates risks, for example that you might not receive your repayment at all.

 We are hearing that some tax refund companies are asking taxpayers for extensive personal data, including bank details in order that they can undertake ‘identity checks’ before issuing the refunds.
 (Businesses who provide certain services (including tax refund services) are required to have anti-money laundering systems and controls in place to meet the UK anti-money laundering legal requirements.
 This includes checking the identity of their customers at the relevant moment.)

 Sharing such data puts you at risk of personal fraud or even identity theft.
 If you are uncomfortable providing all of the details, then you could ask the tax refund company if they can send a cheque to your home address.
 This should mean that you do not have to provide your bank details.
 You may still need to verify your identity to get your refund - although strictly, the rules say they should request documents to verify your identity before they provide any services to you.